sportieAI/NBA-cce5.0/README.md

 If you'd like, I can:
 - Produce example CSVs (small master + coach + stadium + actuals) so you can run the pipeline end-to-end locally, or
 - Add a simple Dockerfile or GitHub Actions workflow to run nightly predictions and save artifacts.
-Which would you prefer?# NBA-cce5.0
+Which would you prefer?